-Jarcuterie is a great way to enjoy appetizers with friends and offer everyone their own cheese and meat plate.
+Jarcuterie is a great way to enjoy individual charcuterie appetizers with friends!
+These individual charcuterie jars offer everyone their own cheese and meat plate.

 Charcuterie boards have been hugely popular in the last year and while I have made a few for family.
-The great thing about these appetizers is that you can take them on the go.
+The great thing about these appetizers is that you can make this mason jar party food easily and take them on the go.

 Jarcuterie is perfect for a picnic, beach trip or even a boat ride.